-Further information about the assumptions made in measuring the fair value of the investment properties are discussed in Notes 9 and 17 to the separate financial statements.
+Further information about the assumptions made in measuring the fair value of the investment properties are discussed in Notes 8 and 17 to the separate financial statements.

 The properties pertain to parcels of land in the Municipality of Ginatilan, Cebu.
-The fair value of investment properties amounted to ₱12.0 million as at December 31, 2021 (and 2020) (see Note 9).
+The fair value of investment properties as at December 31, 2022 and 2021 are disclosed in Note 8.